dustinpfister/blog_posts/_posts/phaser-graphics.md

 layout: post
 categories: phaser
 id: 70
-updated: 2018-11-06 20:21:05
+updated: 2018-11-06 20:25:38
-version: 1.8
+version: 1.9
 ---

-In my effort to make a [great series of posts](/categories/phaser/) on [phaser](http://phaser.io/), it is only a matter of time until I started writing on how to make on the fly graphics in phaser.
+In my effort to make a [great series of posts](/categories/phaser/) on [phaser ce](https://photonstorm.github.io/phaser-ce/index.html), it is only a matter of time until I started writing on how to make on the fly graphics in phaser.
 This is something that I often want to do in the early stages of a project where I just want to know the location of what will eventually be a sprite, or even a project with no external assets which can happen sometimes with something pretty simple.

-So this will be a quick how to get started with graphics in phaser post, but also a review of the most important methods and properties with Graphics.
+So this will be a quick how to get started with graphics in phaser post, but also a review of the most important methods and properties with [Graphics display objects](https://photonstorm.github.io/phaser-ce/Phaser.Graphics.html) in phaser ce.

 <!-- more -->

 ## 1 - what to know

-This is a post on graphics objects in phaser ce, which is a kind of display object like a sprite only it can be used for making graphics on the fly without the use of an external sprite sheet.
-There are a few other ways of making textures without the use of an external sprite sheet, such as using canvas to do so, there is also the create.texture method as well.
+This is a post on [graphics objects](https://photonstorm.github.io/phaser-ce/Phaser.Graphics.html) in phaser ce, which is a kind of [display object](https://photonstorm.github.io/phaser-ce/PIXI.DisplayObjectContainer.html) like a sprite only it can be used for making graphics on the fly without the use of an external sprite sheet.
+There are a few other ways of making textures without the use of an external sprite sheet, such as [using canvas](/2018/08/04/phaser-spritesheet-from-canvas/) to do so, there is also the [create.texture](/2018/10/06/phaser-create-texture/) method as well.
 However graphics might be one of the best options for when I am making a graphics that need to be updated on each frame tick, and involve some match to do so rather than static frames in a sprite sheet.
 In any case Graphics objects are one of a few kinds of display objects that a phaser ce developer should be aware of.

+### 1.1 - This is a phaser ce 2.x post

+In this post I am using phaser community edition 2.11.1 of [phaser](http://phaser.io/)

 ## 2 - A phaser graphics hello world example (Graphics.drawCircle)